-In the 1940’s, a group of contractors organized the Ohio Valley Builders Exchange, Inc. to fulfill a need for unified contractor representation in organized labor dealings.
+In 1959, a group of contractors organized the Ohio Valley Builders Exchange, Inc. to fulfill a need for unified contractor representation in organized labor dealings.
 These men also recognized the value of promoting the common interests of those in the construction industry and the need to establish guidelines for quality and professionalism.

 In 1973, the name of the organization was changed to reflect more accurately what it did, and so it became the Ohio Valley Construction Employers Council, Inc.